vacp2p/rfc/content/docs/rfcs/70/README.md

 X3DH has three phases:

-1. Bob publishes his identity key and prekeys to a server, or dedicated smart contract.
+1. Bob publishes his identity key and prekeys to a server, a network, or dedicated smart contract.
 2. Alice fetches a "prekey bundle" from the server, and uses it to send an initial message to Bob.
 3. Bob receives and processes Alice's initial message.

-One observes that, at the beginning of the protocol, the receiver gets the public key through a server, a smart contract in our situation, together with an encrypted ephemeral key.
+One observes that, at the beginning of the protocol, the receiver gets the public key through a server, a smart contract or a network, together with an encrypted ephemeral key.
 This corresponds to the Noise pattern  **IX**:

 → e, s \